(This post originally ran in July 2013.)

 Here is what I always tell my son before we play bingo;

-"Remember the best part of bingo is not in the winning, it is in the doing.
-Just being able to be here playing bingo is winning.
+"Remember the best part of bingo is not in the winning of trinkets or prizes, it is in the doing.
+Just being able to be here playing bingo with friends and family is winning.
+That is the "win."
 This is fun and it is a wonderfully exciting time we spend together.
-Just by being here, we have already won.
+Just by being here together, we have already won.
 So smile and let's have fun!"

 It is.
 Playing bingo with my wife and son is a great memory and it is so very much fun.